ZhgChg.Li

 mitmweb

-After setting up and familiarizing yourself with the above environment, you can proceed to our main event; sniffing the data transmission content of the APP API!
+After completing and becoming familiar with the above setup, we can move on to the main event: sniffing the data transmission of the APP’s API!

-We want to know how the API for the object list is requested and what content is returned!
+We want to know how the object list API requests and what content it returns!

 Open the target APP